logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector.md

 Logz.io Telemetry Collector lets you quickly send your data based on the configuration that fits your needs.
 You can use it to send logs, metrics, and tracing data back to Logz.io’s observability platform.

-Telemetry Collector is open to all regions except Japan and Asia Pacific.
-These regions can use **[Logz.io’s data shippers](https://app.logz.io/#/dashboard/send-your-data?tag=all&collection=all)** to send data.
+Telemetry Collector is currently available for Canada based users.
+If you're located in a different region, you can use **[Logz.io’s data shippers](https://app.logz.io/#/dashboard/send-your-data?tag=all&collection=all)** to send your data.
 {:.info-box.note}

 #### Why should I use Telemetry Collector?